 2.3.2 Scuttlebutt will be published early in

-2.4 Dissemination of Minutes of Bridge Meetings and Officers Reports
+2.4 Dissemination of Minutes and Officers Reports

 2.4.1 All minutes and officers reports are published without restricted access on the Squadron’s web site.